Looking to take a dip somewhere this summer?

 Can you swim in Lake Dillon?
 No. Lake Dillon is part of the Denver Water system, and is off-limits to swimming due to guidelines that restrict swimming in drinking supply water.
 However, you can paddle board, kayak, and sail in Lake Dillon.

-But, if you want to swim, you should check out one of these other nearby lakes above!
+But if you want to swim, you should check out one of these other nearby lakes above!
+Plan a day with the family!
+Throw together a picnic and visit one of these fun lakes.

 Those are my favorite swimming lakes and beaches near Denver and Fort Collins!
 Do you have a favorite?
 Let me know in a comments.
 I’m looking forward to exploring some alpine lakes next to share those with you too!